-Long-Term Credit Ratings
+Description of Moody's Global Long-Term Ratings

-Moody's

-Ratings assigned on Moody's global long-term rating scales are forward-looking opinions of the relative credit risks of financial obligations issued by non-financial corporates, financial institutions, structured finance vehicles, project finance vehicles, and public sector entities.
-Long-term ratings are assigned to issuers or obligations with an original maturity of one year or more and reflect both on the likelihood of a default or impairment on contractual financial obligations and the expected financial loss suffered in the event of default or impairment.
-The following summarizes the ratings used by Moody's for long-term debt:

-- "Aaa" Obligations rated "Aaa" are judged to be of the highest quality, subject to the lowest level of credit risk. - "Aa" Obligations rated "Aa" are judged to be of high quality and are subject to very low credit risk. - "A" Obligations rated "A" are judged to be upper-medium grade and are subject to low credit risk. - "Baa" Obligations rated "Baa" are judged to be medium-grade and subject to moderate credit risk and as such may possess certain speculative characteristics. - "Ba" Obligations rated "Ba" are judged to be speculative and are subject to substantial credit risk. - "B" Obligations rated "B" are considered speculative and are subject to high credit risk. - "Caa" Obligations rated "Caa" are judged to be speculative of poor standing and are subject to very high credit risk. - "Ca" Obligations rated "Ca" are highly speculative and are likely in, or very near, default, with some prospect of recovery of principal and interest. - "C" Obligations rated "C" are the lowest rated and are typically in default, with little prospect for recovery of principal or interest.
+Aaa Obligations rated Aaa are judged to be of the highest quality, subject to the lowest level of credit risk.

+Aa Obligations rated Aa are judged to be of high quality and are subject to very low credit risk.

+A Obligations rated A are judged to be upper-medium grade and are subject to low credit risk.

+Baa Obligations rated Baa are judged to be medium-grade and subject to moderate credit risk and as such may possess certain speculative characteristics.

+Ba Obligations rated Ba are judged to be speculative and are subject to substantial credit risk.

+B Obligations rated B are considered speculative and are subject to high credit risk.

+Caa Obligations rated Caa are judged to be speculative of poor standing and are subject to very high credit risk.

+Ca Obligations rated Ca are highly speculative and are likely in, or very near, default, with some prospect of recovery of principal and interest.

+C Obligations rated C are the lowest rated and are typically in default, with little prospect for recovery of principal or interest.

-Note: Moody's appends numerical modifiers 1, 2, and 3 to each generic rating classification from "Aa" through "Caa."
+Note: Moody's appends numerical modifiers 1, 2, and 3 to each generic rating classification from Aa through Caa.
 The modifier 1 indicates that the obligation ranks in the higher end of its generic rating category; the modifier 2 indicates a mid-range ranking; and the modifier 3 indicates a ranking in the lower end of that generic rating category.

-Additionally, a ("hyb") indicator is appended to all ratings of hybrid securities issued by banks, insurers, finance companies, and securities firms.
+Hybrid Indicator (hyb)